Sin and Crime

 God hates adultery.
 We were created in the image of God, so a man and a woman "becoming one flesh" is the best representation of the image of God.
 From this it follows that adultery is an insult to the image of God.
 Just as he hates divorce because it mars his image, he hates the effect that they have on families and the structure of society.
 Adultery is treason against the Kingdom of God.
 The death penalty reminds us of the seriousness of adultery, but God's mercy prevents it from being applied.

 An important aspect of biblical mercy is the ransom principle.
 A person sentenced to death can pay a ransom to have their sentence commuted.
+The first reference to financial compensation for crime in Exodus 21:22-25, includes "life", so financial compensation is appropriate where a life has been taken.
+In a world without state social welfare, this provides financial sustenance for the victim's family.
 The law allows a convicted criminal to pay a ransom to the victim's family as an alternative to the death penalty (Num 35:31).
-In many cases the victims of the crime will prefer a ransom, as they would benefit economically, whereas the criminal's death would bring them no benefit.
+In many cases, the victims of the crime will prefer a ransom, as they would benefit economically, whereas the criminal's death would bring them no benefit.

 The court would decide the value of the ransom in agreement with the victims of the crime (or their family).
 The value of the ransom should approximate the discounted value of the victim's future earnings.
 The wife of murdered man should be given the discounted value of the income that her husband would have provided her during the rest of his working life.
 Some criminals would want to die, but most would prefer to make restitution to the family of their victim.